5 Successful Rebranding Examples to Get Inspired By

 The result was their ‘Ladies First Since 1916’ campaign.
 The goal was to be “…a celebration of amazing women like Taylor Swift who are blazing new trails every day.
 From CEOing to BFFing, these ladies are doing it all.”

 Stella Artois has been around since 1336 and was originally brewed as a limited edition beer for Christmas.
-Its popularity grew because of its fresh ingredients and became a fixture in Belguim.
+Its popularity grew because of its fresh ingredients, and became a fixture in Belgium.
 For centuries, the beer was always seen as a pricey treat by many Europeans.
-That was until 1981 when they turned their price point into a positive during the “Reassuringly Expensive” campaign.
+That was until 1981 when the company changed the price as a bold move, and started the “Reassuringly Expensive” marketing campaign.
 It worked – Stella Artois successfully turned the narrative of being an expensive brand into a sophisticated and upmarket choice of drink, still paying homage to its roots.

 Stella Artois became the drink of choice for many not because it was seen as high class, but because it had a higher percentage of alcohol than many beers.
 The beer was pictured alongside football fans rioting, and the brand was blamed for encouraging binge drinking and alcohol-induced violence.